 Where to shop in Chicago

 Chicago has a great cultural scene, an amazing sports scene, incredible food and it’s also one of the best cities in the country for shopping!
-I polled a few of the most fashionble bloggers in Chicago to get some of their insider tips on where to shop in Chicago:
+I polled a few of the most fashionable bloggers in Chicago to get some of their insider tips on where to shop in Chicago.

 Textile Discount Outlet (2121 West 21st Street)